This page contains affiliate links. Please read our disclosure for more info.

 We always buy separate excess car insurance as it’s much cheaper than buying the policy the car rental company tries to sell you.
 An annual worldwide policy cost us £52 ($67).
-UK residents can look on Money Saving Expert for the best insurance deals.

 It’s a good idea not to let your petrol get too low as we did encounter some quieter stretches without petrol stations for a few hours.
 Some stations don’t accept cards so keep some cash on hand.
 Most stations have a shop, toilets, and sometimes fast-food outlets.

 Petrol stations in South Africa are not self-service.
 Stay in your car and an attendant will fill up for you and often clean your windscreen.
 They can also check your oil, water and tyre pressure if you ask.
 It’s customary to tip around 5R—we usually gave more, especially if they cleaned the windows.